 The lessons take this format to ensure that teachers can concentrate on content and resources.
 A broad range of examples and suggested resources are provided for their use through the knowledge matrices.

 The lesson structure assesses children’s prior knowledge and attitudes.
 The lessons continue with activities that show clear progression throughout.
-Our children will their progress sense through reflective self-assessment: Examples
+Our children will see their progress through reflective self-assessment: For example:

 Children in Need has been a huge focus around the school for every year group.
 This week, all children have been focusing on five key aspects that not only relate and focus on Children in Need, but also Mental Health Week.
 These range from Connecting, Taking Notice, Being Curious, Keeping Active and Kindness (Giving).